lisa26757695/fingerprinting_intro/README.md

 `demdex.net`, `pubmatic.com`, `doubleclick.net`, `rubiconproject.com`, and `casalemedia.com` are all related to ad-serving / data collection.

-The rest of domains are either CDNs or services provider by some companies and they are not very malicious I think.
+The rest of the domains are either CDNs or services providers by some companies and they are not very malicious I think.

 By applying ad-blocker, the ad-serving websites disappeared from the list, and only nonmalicious domains are still on the list.

 ## JavaScript
-### Distributions of third-party JavaScript API calls
+### Distribution of third-party JavaScript API calls
 ![JavaScript Distribution](js.png)

-The plot above shows a great difference bewteen the number of JavaScript API calls made in vanilla mode and ad-blocking mode.
+The plot above shows a great difference between the number of JavaScript API calls made in vanilla mode and ad-blocking mode.
 Most of the time, the number of third-party JavaScript API calls made without ad-blocker is greater or equal to that with ad-blocker.
 Only a few websites made more third-party JavaScript API calls by using the ad-blocker.

 #### Top 10 third-party domains that are making JavaScript API calls